octue/octue-sdk-python/docs/source/datafile.rst

 Work with local and cloud data
 ------------------------------

-Working with a datafile is almost identical to using the built-in ``open`` function, and the same whether it’s local or in the cloud.

-For example, this is how to write to a local datafile:
+Working with a datafile is the same whether it's local or cloud-based.
+It's also almost identical to using the built-in python ``open`` function.
+For example, to write to a datafile:

 .. code-block:: python